cm-443/alchemy/README.md

 # alchemy

-## Trading Script
+### OANDA Forex Data Collector

-### How It Works
+#### How It Works

+The script:
+1. Connects to OANDA's API
-1. Streams EUR/USD price data from OANDA's API
+2. Fetches EUR/USD price data in 5-minute chunks
-2. Maintains a buffer of price data and calculates technical indicators (EMAs, RSI, MACD, Bollinger Bands)
-3. Uses a pre-trained Random Forest model to predict price movements
-4. Makes trading decisions when:
-  - No open trades exist
-  - Model predicts with high confidence (>75%)
-  - Three of the same signals (buy or sell) appear in the queue

-### Trade Parameters
-- Size: 10 units (fractions of a penny)
-- Take Profit: 15 pips
+3. Saves data to individual CSV files with timestamp naming
+4. Creates a list of all generated files for later processing
+5. Skips Saturdays when forex markets are closed

+#### Data Collection
-- Trailing Stop Loss: 5 pips
+- Granularity: 5 seconds

-### Technical Details
-- Runs two async tasks: price streaming and data processing
-- Checks for trading signals every 5 seconds (to match the 5 sec data it was trained on)
-- Requires a pre-trained Random Forest model (`randomforest_best_model_with_scaler.joblib`)
+- Fields: timestamp, open, high, low, close
+- Auto-creates required directories
+- Files stored in 'csv' directory
+- File list saved to '5s_list.py'
+- Manages data in 5-minute chunks to avoid timeout

-## Forest Machine Learning Model
+### Forest Machine Learning Model

-### How It Works
+#### How It Works

 The script:
 1. Loads historical forex data from CSV files